-A candidate may choose an unaccompanied folk song and shall sing two or three verses.
-The duration of the song should not exceed two minutes.
+A candidate may choose an unaccompanied folk song and shall sing two verses (not more).

 A candidate may select a technically challenging etude, exercise, piece, or song as Study.
 The length (the number of bars) of the Study will be equal, a little more but no less than the pieces or songs performed.
 As a general guideline, the standard of a Study will be that of a piece or song one level or a grade higher.
 A candidate may select the Study from the prescribed list of pieces or songs one level or a grade higher.